Vengeance: Night of Champions: Storylines

 The main feud on the Raw brand heading into the event was between WWE Champion John Cena, Bobby Lashley, King Booker, Mick Foley, and Randy Orton.
 The feud began when Lashley was drafted to Raw and stripped of the ECW World Championship.
 After being stripped of the title, Lashley began to pursue the WWE Championship.
 On the June 18 episode of Raw, Foley, Orton, Booker, and Lashley all cut promos on why they deserve to be the number-one contender to the WWE Championship.
 Cena also cut a promo on who he believed deserved to be the number one contender to the championship.
 Following this, Interim General Manager Jonathan Coachman announced that all five men would compete for the title in a match billed as the "WWE Championship Challenge" at Vengeance.

 The main feud heading into Vengeance on the SmackDown! brand was between World Heavyweight Champion Edge and Batista.
-Their match stemmed from their Steel cage match at One Night Stand, three weeks before Vengeance, where Edge won by escaping the cage.
+Their match stemmed from their Steel Cage match at One Night Stand, three weeks before Vengeance, where Edge won by escaping the cage.
 On the June 8 episode of SmackDown!, WWE Chairman Vince McMahon announced that Edge would defend the World Heavyweight Championship against Batista in a "Last Chance" match at Vengeance.
 On the June 22 episode of SmackDown!, Batista and Ric Flair defeated Edge and Montel Vontavious Porter (MVP).
 Midway through the match, Flair and MVP brawled outside the ring, leaving Edge on his own against Batista.
 Batista gained the pinfall after executing a Batista Bomb on Edge.

 The feud between The Hardys (Matt Hardy and Jeff Hardy) and Lance Cade and Trevor Murdoch began at Backlash.
 At Backlash, The Hardys defeated Cade and Murdoch to retain the World Tag Team Championship.
-At the following event, Judgment Day, Matt and Jeff defeated Cade and Murdoch once again to retain the title.
+At the following event, Judgment Day, Matt and Jeff defeated Cade and Murdoch once again to retain the titles.